 Each school day at Holy Trinity Catholic Schools begins with morning prayer.
 The school day ends with closing prayer.
-Holy Trinity School offers an After Care Program until 5 PM on full days of school.
-There is an additional fee for students who attend after care.
+Holy Trinity School offers an aftercare program until 5:30 PM on full days of school for those who apply and are accepted into the program.
+Spaces are limited and drop in care is not allowed.